Same-sex marriage in Zacatecas

-Same-sex marriage has been legal in Zacatecas since 30 December 2021.
+Same-sex marriage has been legal in the Mexican state of Zacatecas since 30 December 2021.
 On 14 December 2021, the Congress of Zacatecas passed a same-sex marriage bill by 18 votes to 10.
 The legislation was published in the official state gazette on 29 December, and came into force the following day.
 Prior to statewide legalisation, five municipalities of Zacatecas issued marriage licenses to same-sex couples despite a state ban, comprising about a quarter of the state population.
-These five municipalities were Zacatecas City, Cuauhtémoc, Villanueva, Miguel Auza and Fresnillo.
+These five municipalities were Zacatecas, Cuauhtémoc, Villanueva, Miguel Auza and Fresnillo.

 Legal history

 Civil unions

 A civil union bill was first proposed in Zacatecas in June 2011.
-The measure, which would have provided same-sex couples with a subset of the rights and benefits offered to married opposite-sex couples, was submitted to the Congress of Zacatecas on 30 June, but stalled in committee.
-The main sponsor of the bill said in 2013 that it was not prioritized.
-It had gathered the support of one deputy from the Institutional Revolutionary Party (PRI), some independents and some deputies from the Party of the Democratic Revolution (PRD), but was opposed by the conservative National Action Party (PAN).
+The measure, which would have provided same-sex couples with a subset of the rights and benefits offered to married opposite-sex couples, was submitted to the Congress of Zacatecas on 30 June, but was stalled in committee.
+In 2013, the main sponsor of the bill, Jorge Álvarez Máynez, said that it was not prioritized.
+It had gathered the support of one deputy from the Institutional Revolutionary Party (PRI), some independents, and some deputies from the Party of the Democratic Revolution (PRD), but was opposed by the conservative National Action Party (PAN).
 It was again discussed in March 2014, but the majority did not approve the measure.